6 Takeaways From Remote Data Collection in Rural DRC During COVID-19 Pandemic

 “I think at the end of the day these takeaways open the door to rethinking how we do data collection.
 We need to rethink this for cost-efficiency reasons, flexibility reasons, and potentially expanding our reach on the ground to avoid tarmac bias [focusing data collection in more easily accessible locations],” Woller said.
 “It makes all the sense in the world for USAID to continue pushing the envelope on remote data collection to see how it can complement and potentially replace some of the standard methodologies for data collection once the pandemic is over.”

 PEEL supports USAID’s Feed the Future Initiative through population-based surveys, performance and impact evaluations, and other evaluative studies.
 These services allow USAID to better understand how Feed The Future activities are being implemented, how well they are performing, and how they are perceived by beneficiaries.
 USAID awarded the PEEL task order to ME&A in 2016 under the Policy, Planning and Learning-Learning, Evaluation and Research (PPL-LER) Indefinite Delivery Indefinite Quantity Contract providing evaluation, monitoring, and assessment services for USAID Missions and Offices worldwide.

-Monica Jerbi is a Communications Consultant with 25 years of experience, much of it as a USAID contractor.
+Monica Jerbi, ME&A’s Communications Manager, has more than 30 years of experience, much of it as a USAID contractor.
 Her expertise includes designing and implementing behavioral, attitudinal, and informational communication campaigns as well as researching, writing, editing, and designing print and digital communications and knowledge management products.